 Over the years, the success of the Erie Canal drew further investment into expanding and deepening it.
 It continued to be a major economic force until the late 19th century.
 The removal of tolls in 1882 further signaled the success after the reimbursement of construction costs.

-Despite this, the profound impact of the Erie Canal on the nation was undeniable.
+Despite this, the profound impact of the Erie Canal and transformational effects on the nation throughout the 19th century are undeniable.